Tyrrrz/CliFx/Readme.md

 > **Warning**:
 > Cancellation handler is only respected when the user sends the interrupt signal for the first time.
-> If the user decides to issue the signal again, the application will terminate immediately regardless of whether the command is cancellation-aware.
+> If the user decides to issue the signal again, the application will be forcefully terminated without triggering the cancellation token.

 ### Type activation